lelelemonade/lelelemonade/README.md

 - 🔭 I’m currently learning Kotlin/Javascript/Web3
 - 👯 I’m looking to collaborate on mock interview
-- 🤔 I’m looking for help with finding a backend job in Berlin
+- 🤔 I’m looking for help with finding a backend job in Germany
 - 💬 Ask me about Distributed System

 **Code I Write:**